maurelian/eth-registrar-ens/README.md

 **Open an auction for the desired name**

 This method also opens auctions on several other randomly generated hashes, helping to prevent other bidders from guessing which names you are interested in.

+// TODO: Make complete this async example

 **Parameters**